Key Takeaways

 Security Deposit Rules

-Deposits must generally be returned within 30 days after move-out with a written explanation for any deductions.
+Security deposits must generally be returned within 30 days after move-out with a written explanation for any deductions.

 Rent Increase Notice Requirements

-Washington does not have a statewide rent cap, but landlords must provide at least 90 days’ written notice before raising rent.
+Washington does not have a statewide rent cap, but landlords must provide written notice at least 90 days’ before raising rent.

 Some cities may require longer notice periods, so landlords should review local regulations carefully.